Learning Speed Adaptation for Flight in Clutter: Introduction

 This paper focuses on flight vehicles, where some agile behaviors have been preliminarily achieved \cite{zhou2019robust,o2022neural,song2023reaching,kaufmann2023champion}.
-These advances are made possible by the considerable development of model-based trajectory planners \cite{mellinger2011minimum,zhou2019robust,wang2022geometrically} and low-level controller \cite{o2022neural,bouabdallah2007full,sun2022comparative} in the last decades, and the recent application of model-free learning techniques \cite{song2023reaching,kaufmann2023champion}.
-However, most of the existing planning and control schemes leave the task of determining the agility level for the user, which is \emph{conservatively set to constant} at deployment time \cite{zhou2019robust,loquercio2021learning}.
-While some works utilize reinforcement learning (RL) to learn a policy that directly outputs low-level commands with implicit agility adaptations \cite{song2023reaching,kaufmann2023champion}, the success of such approaches occurs for the time being only in prior known and global observable environments.
+These advances are made possible by the considerable development of model-based trajectory planners \cite{zhou2019robust,wang2022geometrically} and controllers \cite{o2022neural,sun2022comparative} in the last decades, and the recent application of model-free learning techniques \cite{song2023reaching,kaufmann2023champion}.
+However, most of the existing planning and control schemes leave the task of determining the speed constraint for the user, which is \emph{conservatively set to constant} at deployment time \cite{zhou2019robust,zhou2020ego}.
+While some works utilize reinforcement learning (RL) to learn a policy that directly outputs low-level commands with implicit speed adaptations \cite{song2023reaching,kaufmann2023champion}, the success of these works occurs for the time being only in prior known environments.
 In contrast, this paper considers the problem of safe flight in unknown, partially observed, and cluttered environments.

-Since expert policy for agility adaptation is unavailable, an intuitive idea is to use online RL to learn a policy \emph{from scratch} to enable naturally embedded agility adaptation, as implemented by a concurrent work \cite{yu2024mavrl}.
-However, such an approach is expensive to learn a policy, and at this stage can only be deployed for simpler scenarios than a state-of-the-art model-based trajectory planner can handle \cite{zhou2019robust,zhou2020ego}.
+An intuitive idea is to trial and error, learning a policy \emph{from scratch} to enable naturally embedded speed adaptation according to the inherent limitations of the system, as implemented by a concurrent work \cite{yu2024mavrl}.
+However, such an approach is expensive to learn a deployable policy, and at this stage can only be deployed for simpler scenarios than a state-of-the-art model-based trajectory planner can handle \cite{zhou2019robust,zhou2020ego}.
 Instead, in this paper, we take advantage of the insights gained over the past decades in classical trajectory generation and tracking frameworks, which are favored due to their formal safety guarantee and generalizability that is not available by policies learned from scratch.